In This Article

 In some (but not all) cases, you may need nothing more than your favorite carpet cleaning spray.
 When dealing with gum, it’s best to use a carpet cleaner that’s formulated to remove difficult stains such as paint.

-Spray your solution directly onto the gum, or as recommended by the product’s directions, wait a few minutes, and then use a scraping tool to remove the remains.
+Spray your solution directly onto the gum, and as recommended by the product’s directions, wait a few minutes, and then use a scraping tool to remove the remains.
 Make sure to use a blunt scraping tool such as a spatula; you should never use a knife, as this can damage the carpet.

 Ice in a Bag

 Chewed gum is sensitive to temperature extremes, which is why two of the three methods on our list pertain to hot and cold temperatures.
 With this particular method, you’ll want to place several large ice cubes in a sealed sandwich bag and press the bag firmly against the gum stain until it hardens.

 After it hardens, use a small scraping tool to remove the gum from the surface of the carpet.
 Dispose of the gum residue and clean the area with a carpet cleaning solution.
 Finally, blot the carpet dry with paper towels.

 The Hair Dryer Trick